Klingri/XF_Tornado/README.md

-# Dvortek
+# XF_Tornado
 A Web Platform for Playing games and hanging out.

 # Introduction
-**Dvortek** is a high-performance, general-purpose web platform for gamers and players.
+**XF_Tornado** (formerly Dvortek) is a high-performance, general-purpose web platform for gamers and players.
 - Visit our [website.](https://klingri.github.io/VortexPro/)
 - We did not copy the code of Vortex, we have never looked at the code of Vortex. [here.](https://github.com/inuk84/Vortex2plus2)
-- The owner of Vortex is known for alleged harassment and for spreading misinformation regarding Dvortek.
+- The owner of Vortex is known for alleged harassment and for spreading misinformation regarding XF_Tornado.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Discord](https://img.shields.io/badge/Discord-Join%20Us-7289DA?style=flat&logo=discord)](https://discord.gg/kedeZpj8eN)